-Active Participant - any person, whose principal residence is in the State of Washington or other State covered by this Plan, on whose behalf an Employer is required, under a collective bargaining agreement, Associate Agreement, or by operation of law, to make contributions into the Trust.
+Active Participant - any person, who principal residence is in the State of Alaska, on whose behalf an Employer is required, under a collective bargaining agreement, Associate Agreement, or by operation of law, to make contributions into the Trust.
 For purposes of determining whether an individual is eligible for a category of benefits, an Active Participant shall also include Participants, other than Retirees, who are maintaining coverage for the benefits by making self-payments.
-Whether a person's principal residence is in Washington or other State covered by this Plan shall be determined by the Plan and may be based on a number of factors including the person's mailing address, where claims are incurred, and where the person is working.
+Whether a person's principal residence is in Alaska shall be determined by the Plan and may be based on a number of factors including the person's mailing address, where claims are incurred, where the person is working and whether the person is eligible for an Alaska Permanent Fund Dividend.
 All non-Alaska residents shall be enrolled in the Trust's Plan for Washington Participants.